captain-jack-sparrow909/rak_test_app/README.md

 ## Testing

 Test cases are written for each component.
-To run the test cases, please enable the `babel.config.js` file and then run:
+To run the test cases, please enable the `babel.config.js` file and then run: why enable babel.config.js ?
+To run the test cases locally, you need to make a small change, the latest version of Next.js has some issue with babel and Jest framework requires `babel.config.js` file.
+So to run the test cases there’s a file named `enable-testing.js` rename that to babel.config.js and uncomment the code inside it.
+And then run `npm run test` and you will get the test cases execution + coverage.

 ```bash
 npm run test